Where do we ride?

 Stage 4: The Final Push

-Stage 4 of the Migration Gravel Race covers 150 km with 1100 meters of climbing, making it the grand finale of this epic adventure.
-The route starts by heading back into the Loita Hills, offering one last challenging climb before riders descend back toward the expansive Mara plains.
-This stage is a mix of hard climbs and fast, flowing descents, providing a final test of endurance and skill.
+Description: Stage 4 of the Migration Gravel Race spans 181 km with 1980 meters of climbing, serving as the grand finale of the race.
+Riders begin by tackling one last climb in the Loita Hills before descending toward the Mara plains.
+The stage features a mix of hard climbs and fast, flowing descents, testing both endurance and skill.

 Mandatory Equipment